fuyinghuang/wdi-project-two-My-hand-making-Diary/README.md

 * Adobe Illustrator

 ### Brief
-To build a RESTful personal blog with pinterest style, the app had meet some criteria as below:
+To build a RESTful personal blog with Pinterest style, the app had meet some criteria as below:

 * Has models for handmade product and user reviews.
 * A user model and user authentication.